Forest Fire Clustering for Single-cell Sequencing with Iterative Label Propagation and Parallelized Monte Carlo Simulation: Methods

-Also because $X_{r-1} < X_r < X_{r+1} < \mu$, $X_{r+1}$ is closer to the true cluster center.
-It is located in a denser region under the true probability distribution and have a lower label acceptance threshold.
-Therefore, $X_{r+1}$ is more likely to receive a label from $X_r$ compared to $X_{r-1}$.
-If $X_{r+1}$ receives the label from $X_r$, the new heat from $X_r, X_{r+1}$ is modeled by a normal mixture distribution with mean and variance at $\hat \mu$ and $\hat \sigma^2$.
+In addition, since $X_{r-1}$ is closer to the true cluster center $\mu_k$, it is located in a denser region under the true probability distribution and is more likely to have a lower label acceptance threshold relative to $X_{r+1}$.
+Therefore, $X_{r-1}$ is more likely to receive a label from $X_r$ compared with $X_{r+1}$.
+If $X_{r-1}$ receives the label from $X_r$, the new heat from $\{X_r, X_{r-1}\}$ is modeled by a normal mixture distribution with mean and variance at $\hat \mu_k$ and $\hat \sigma_k^2$.

-If the fire temperature $c$ is selected such that $\sigma^2_{c} = \sigma^2$ and heat can cross the threshold of all points $X_1 ...
-X_n \sim N(\mu, \sigma^2)$, then the mean and variance approaches the expected value and variance of the true cluster distribution by the Law of Large Numbers.
+If the fire temperature $c$ is selected such that $\sigma_{c}^2 \simeq \sigma_k^2$ and heat can cross the threshold of all points $X_1 ...
+X_n \sim N(\mu_k, \sigma_k^2)$, then the mean and variance approaches the expected value and variance of the true cluster distribution by the Law of Large Numbers.
+Intuitively, Forest Fire Clustering can be understood as a specific instance of kernel density estimation (KDE) applied to clustering.
+Even though each Gaussian kernel assumes a certain shape, KDE is still an effective way to non-parametrically estimate the underlying distribution.
+Similarly, FFC can also non-parametrically approximate the global cluster distribution in the data by applying the kernel to each data point.

-The same argument can be generalized to the symmetrical case where $X_r > \mu$.
-With convergence by Law of Large Numbers, the argument can also be generalized to cases where the true cluster distribution is not gaussian.
-Lastly, we only demonstrated convergence in one dimension, but the argument can be extended to other dimensions in the data.
+Forest Fire Clustering iteratively labels clusters $1...k$, and data points are added to each cluster in a greedy fashion.
+Hence, Forest Fire Clustering can approximate the underlying data distributions conditioned on the user-provided fire temperature $c$.
+Further, Forest Fire Clustering can be seen as kernel density estimation applied to clustering.
+With kernel affinities and convergence by the Law of Large Numbers, the argument can also be generalized to cases where the true cluster distribution is not Gaussian.